Updated on February 21, 2022

 2717 N Maplewood Ave | (773) 270-1061

-Right in Logan Square is Maplewood, a brewery that makes both beer and spirits.
+Right in Logan Square you’ll find Maplewood, a brewery that makes both beer and spirits.
 Between their year-round pale ales, pilsners, and stouts, as well as their seasonal and specialty sours and barrel-aged releases, they have something for every palate.

 And if you’re not in the mood for beer, you can always snag a single malt whiskey.
-The Lounge is a great place for a casual meetup, and we definitely recommend their Sunday brunch — try the Chilaquiles or Breakfast Hash.
+The taproom is a great place for a casual meetup.

 Liked this article?
 Sign up for our newsletter to get the best craft beer writing on the web delivered straight to your inbox.